Skip to main content

 Yes, the test can be done at home.
 Most of the advanced tests we use are simple saliva or cheek swab kits that ship directly to your home in Philadelphia.
 We then review the results together by virtual consultation.

-You should consider genetic testing if you have a strong family history of cancer, especially breast, ovarian, prostate, pancreatic, or colon cancer.
+You should consider genetic testing if you have a strong family history of cancer, particularly breast, ovarian, prostate, pancreatic, or colon cancer.
 We use a focused intake to decide if testing is appropriate and which panel to use, often guided by NCCN (National Comprehensive Cancer Network) criteria.

 Yes, you can use your 23andMe or Ancestry raw data for some clinical context, although DTC tests have important limits.
 We can interpret raw data through services that focus on clinically validated variants.
 For high-stakes decisions (like BRCA), a confirmatory clinical test is required.